fy-meng/cs184-p4-clothsim/docs/index.md

 spheres and planes by move the point masses back a little bit if it is colliding with the object.

-For spheres, we define a collision as the situation where the location of the point mass is inside the sphere.
+For spheres, we define a collision as when the location of the point mass is inside the sphere.
 If collides, we move the mass towards the surface of sphere from its previous location, and scale down the displacement by a friction factor;

-For planes, we define a collision as the current location and the previous location of the mass is on different sides of the plane.
+For planes, we define a collision as when the current location and the previous location of the mass is on different sides of the plane.
 If collides, similarly, we move the mass towards the other side of the plane from it previous location, and scale down the displacement by a friction factor.
 We also make sure that if its location is too close to the plane, we move the mass out a little bit to prevent the cloth from vibrating.

 <div align="middle">
     <table width="100%" align="middle">